mozilla-l10n/documentation/src/tools/mercurial/setting_mercurial_environment.md

 ## Text editor

-The suggestion is to use [Atom](https://atom.io/) with the optional [Sort Lines package](https://atom.io/packages/sort-lines) installed.
+The suggestion is to use [Visual Studio Code](https://code.visualstudio.com/download).

 If you don’t like to use `nano` to edit commit messages, you can also use a graphical editor.
 A possible alternative on macOS is to use [TextMate](https://macromates.com/): after installing it, open Preferences and install the *Shell support* (*Terminal* tab), then add a `editor` preference to `.hgrc`.